iterative/mlem.ai/content/docs/user-guide/basic-concepts.md

 Model and Datasets are special types that can have artifacts, so they have two additional fields:

-- `artifacts` - a string-to-artifacts mapping, where aretifact is an instance of [`Artifact`](/doc/user-guide/mlem-abcs#artifact) which represents a file stored somwhere (local/cloud/dvc cache etc)
+- `artifacts` - a string-to-artifacts mapping, where artifact is an instance of [`Artifact`](/doc/user-guide/mlem-abcs#artifact) which represents a file stored somewhere (local/cloud/dvc cache etc)
 - `requirements` - a list of
   [`Requirement`](/doc/user-guide/mlem-abcs#requirement) which are needed to use that object in runtime